Cancer of the Testicle (cont.)

 There is no known way to prevent testicular cancer.

-All men (specifically those 18-44 years of age) should perform monthly testicular self-examinations.
+All men (an in particular, those 18-44 years of age) should perform monthly testicular self-examinations.
 The point of these examinations is not to find a cancer but to get familiar with how your testicles feel so that you will notice if something changes.

 - The best time to do the exam is after a warm bath or shower, when the muscles are most relaxed.